 Tip 4: Don’t be too hard on yourself

-Yes, you have made mistakes like we all have, so just admit it, accept responsibility and see how you can learn from your past experiences to improve in future.
+Everyone makes mistakes, so it’s best to accept it.
+Accept responsibility and see how you can learn from your past experiences to improve in the future.

-That way the counselor will be able to see the dynamic that is operating between you, and help you to gain a better understanding of each other’s feelings.
+Although arguing may not be the best way of communicating with your spouse, an argument between a couple helps the counselor to see the dynamic that is operating between the both of you, and help you to gain a better understanding of each other’s feelings.

-Tip 6: Leave long gone things in the past
+Tip 6: Leave the past in the past

 Tip 7: Don’t expect the counselor to tell you what to do

 The counselor cannot give you all the answers or tell you what to do.
 No one can do that for you.
 It is the counselor’s role to give you a clearer perspective on your situation and help you to explore options for finding a better way forward in your relationship.

 The end result of your couples’ counseling is ultimately determined by you, although your therapist will also share their ideas of your progress.